Global-Witness/augmenta/docs/search.md

 # Searching with Augmenta

-Augmenta supports several search engines out of the box.
-It will search for the `query_col` you specify, extract the links, and return the text from those links.
+Augmenta supports several search engines out of the box, with more available as [MCP servers](/docs/tools.md).

 Some search engines have a rate limit, meaning they will only allow a certain number of searches in a given time period.
 You can configure Augmenta to respect this rate limit by setting the `rate_limit` parameter in your configuration file.